Ian Book Transforming Notre Dame into Instant College Football Playoff Threat

 ND offense just pops when Ian Book is quarterback.
 Better execution, faster, smoother.

-In Week 4, the Irish cruised to a 56-27 victory behind a career performance from Book, who amassed 368 yards of total offense and accounted for five touchdowns.
+In Week 4, the Irish cruised to a 56-27 victory over Wake Forest behind a career performance from Book, who amassed 368 yards of total offense and accounted for five touchdowns.

 His hot streak continued Saturday opposite Stanford when he collected 325 total yards.
 Book's final passing line read 24-of-33 with four touchdowns and zero interceptions.
 And you could count his bad decisions and poor passes on one hand.